DevMiser/Lumina_Frame/README.md

 Check that your USB speakerphone is recognized at card index 1 using `arecord -l`.
 Confirm your PicoVoice access key is correctly entered in `.env`.

 **Image generation or editing fails.**
-Verify your Google Gemina API key is valid and is correctly entered in `.env`that your account has sufficient credits.
+Verify your Google Gemina API key is valid and is correctly entered in `.env`and that your account has sufficient credits.

 **Weather queries fail or return errors.**
 Verify your OpenWeather API key is correctly entered in `.env`.
 New API keys can take a few minutes to activate after registration.
 Confirm your network connection is working.